 Even though USB 2.0 (60MBs transfer rate) is still around, USB 3.0 is now the standard manufacturers are using.
 Technically, 3.0 is supposed to have top speeds of 5Gbps, but many factors come to play in achieving those numbers.

 Now there are 3.1, 3.2, USB 3.2 Gen1, and Gen 2×2 with max speeds of 20Gbps.
 There is also a USB 4 on the way with 40Gbps.
 Again, it is worth mentioning, your computer must be compatible in order to achieve these high transfer rates.
-There are also flash drives with USB-A and USB-C connectors so you can hook them up on phones, tablets, and laptops with these ports.
+There are also flash drives with USB-A and USB-C connectors so you can hook them up to phones, tablets, and laptops with these ports.

 YOU MIGHT ALSO LIKE: